Informatics in education

 You can only study computer science education offered by the Faculty of Computer Science in combination with the Faculty of Science programs listed below.
 The study is inter-faculty, but is registered on a tribal basis at the Faculty of Science, where you must also apply to study.

-The graduate is prepared to continue his/her studies in the continuing teacher education program at MU, or may work in various training centers with a focus on information technology training.
+The graduate is prepared to continue his/her studies in the postgraduate teacher training program at MU, or to work in various training centers focusing on information technology training.